ZuomingWang/MATSCI465_ZuomingWang/README.md

 * **Notebook:** `assignment_02_setup.ipynb`
 * **Virtual Detectors Concept:** 4D-STEM records the full 2D diffraction pattern at every scan position, allowing for "virtual imaging" post-acquisition.

+How virtual detectors in 4D-STEM enable post-acquisition “re-playing” of the experiment by redefining detector geometry in software?

+In 4D-STEM, the microscope records a complete 2D diffraction pattern at every pixel of the scan, preserving the full angular distribution of scattered electrons rather than integrating them into a single intensity value.
+Because this rich 4D dataset is stored, users can create "virtual detectors" by defining software masks—such as circles, annuli, or quadrants—over the recorded diffraction patterns to select specific scattering angles.
+"Re-playing" the experiment involves mathematically integrating the electron counts within these specific masks to reconstruct images as if physical detectors with those geometries had been used.
+This capability allows a researcher to generate multiple contrast modes, such as Bright Field, Annular Dark Field, or Differential Phase Contrast, from a single exposure.
+Consequently, signal collection angles can be optimized and new imaging conditions explored post-acquisition without ever needing to rescan the sample.

-One of the most powerful features of 4D-STEM is the ability to perform **"virtual imaging"** post-acquisition.
+One of the most powerful features of 4D-STEM is the ability to perform **virtual imaging** post-acquisition.
 Unlike conventional STEM, where physical detectors (like Bright Field or Annular Dark Field) are fixed in hardware during the experiment, 4D-STEM records the full 2D diffraction pattern at every scan position.

 This allows us to "replay" the experiment in software by defining virtual detectors: